cs298f25/AngelClayJalil-ImageHosting/docs/developers.md

    python app.py
    ```

-The server will start on `http://localhost:8000` (or the PORT specified in your .env file).
+The server will start on `http://localhost:80` (or the PORT specified in your .env file).

+**Note:** Port 80 requires root privileges on Linux.
+For production, consider using a reverse proxy (nginx/apache) on port 80 that forwards to Flask on a higher port.

 ## Configuration